flubber2077/capgras/notes.md

 color header should be black
 poem background should be page colored and maybe textured small flourish on each page
+Bold name of author at beginning of description

 ## tech details